 This makes sense when you think about it.
 In the beginning of a company’s journey, the decisions of a founder will impact only a few customers whereas the weight of each decision will increase as the operation scales and the user base grows.
 Similarly, the bigger the valuation of a business has on paper and the founder has yet to see any of that money in their personal bank account, the bigger the wealth tied up in the business and is at risk of being lost by the founder.

-More modern investors like the investor that bought out the founders of lemlist for a minority stake will look for bootstrapped, profitable businesses operated by founders not only driven by money.
+More modern buyers in the market will look for bootstrapped, profitable businesses operated by founders that are not only driven by money.
 Taking some of the weight off their shoulders via a partial sale will enable them to be more ambitious in their running of the company.
-And fortunately, the three founders still get to call the shots with full control over the business and three board seats.
+And fortunately, the three founders still get to influence business decisions and retain board seats.

 Get the weekly newsletter and access the marketplace.